divonlan/genozip/docs/bam.rst

 ``genocat --no-PG myfile.bam.genozip``

-When modifying the data in a file using genocat Genozip normally adds a @PG line to the header with information about the modification.
+When modifying the data in a file using genocat, Genozip normally adds a @PG line to the header with information about the modification.
 With this option it doesn't.

 **Filtering specific regions of the genome**